Radioactive strontium therapy treats cancers that have spread to the bone.

 How you have radioactive strontium treatment

 You have radioactive strontium as an injection into the vein.
-It might need to be repeated every 3 to 6 months.
+It takes a few minutes.

 Possible side effects of radioactive strontium

-There are no immediate side effects from the injection.
 You have some radioactivity in your body for a while after treatment.
 But because the amount is extremely small it's safe to go home afterwards.
 And the radioactivity gets lower each day.

 You might feel slightly more pain in the areas in the areas of cancer in your bone for a few days.
 Your doctor or nurse can give you advice on adjusting your painkillers if this happens.

-The treatment can sometimes cause a slight drop in the number of red blood cells (anaemia) after a few weeks, so you need to have regular blood tests after the treatment.
+The treatment can sometimes cause a slight drop in the number of red blood cells (anaemia) after a few weeks.
+So your doctor will arrange for you to have regular blood tests after the treatment.